kNelakonda/cse15l-lab-reports/Lab-Report-3.md

 ./biomed
 ./911report
 ```
+This printed out all the subdirectories that are within `/technical`, but none of the files, since I specified d

-There are a lot within /government, so let's boil it down to only the directories within /government:
+There are a lot within `/government`, so let's boil it down to only the directories within `/government`:
 ```
 $ find ./government -type d
 ./government